 Different standard values and scientific publications often use the 1m distance to the start, while some measurements are made directly at the start of the run.
 With our system, you can choose which start parameter you want, depending on the desired data.

-1. When you want the start point to be at the moment the athlete takes off:
+1. When you want the start point at the first Timing Gate: